CONSULTATION AND PROCEDURAL APPOINTMENT POLICY

 - How is permanent cosmetic makeup applied?

 With a hand-held implanter.
-The depth of the pigment deposit is regulated, making the procedure safe and controlled.
+The depth of the pigment deposit is regulated, making the procedure safe and controlled. (when performed by highly trained Board Certified Artists)

 - What if styles change?